-David stood up, an action that made me nervous.
-He was an exceptionally tall fellow, maybe a foot taller than I was.
-If I clocked in at six foot two inches, then David easily over seven feet tall.
+David stood.
+His actions made me nervous.
+He was an exceptionally tall fellow, perhaps a foot taller than I was.
+If I clocked in at six foot two inches, then David was easily over seven feet tall.
 Should he want my coin, he could take it from me without much of a fight, especially with that cane as a weapon.
-I backed away, moving toward the door, prepared to run for my car where I would have the advantage.
-The means to provide self-defense sat in a nook of my car’s trunk.
-Additionally, the speed of my 2002 Corvette versus David’s piece of shit circa 1977 Datsun would be no contest at all.
+I backed away and moved toward the door.

 Now I was the one cringing.
 What an odd thing to say.
 “Why destroy it?”

 “It’d be the best thing to do.
 It’d be the right thing to do.”
 David turned and limped into the back of his shop.
 I could no longer see him.
-On the way out to my car, I distinctly heard David pick up the phone.
-I looked back into his shop, wondering who he was calling, and if it was over my FutureQuarter.
+I distinctly heard David pick up the phone as I left his shop.
+I looked back as I opened my car door.
+Whom could he suddenly be calling?
+Was it over FutureQuarter?

-Feeling relieved to be away from David, I drove back to my house in Lakewood Ranch.
+I drove back to my home in Lakewood Ranch, feeling relieved to be away from David.
 The showdown with Rose completely slipped my mind.
-That errand would have to wait for another day, maybe.
-Transporting FutureQuarter to the protection of my closet safe, accessible only with a key and a five-digit password was my newest second top priority.
+Transporting FutureQuarter to the protection of my closet safe was the top priority.
+Access to the coin would then only be available with a key and a five-digit combination.

-With FutureQuarter secured, I spent an hour online searching the Internet with all kinds of terms, including ‘money from the future’, ‘time travel’ and everything in between.
+With FutureQuarter secured, I spent an hour online searching the Internet with all kinds of terms.
+They included ‘money from the future,’ ‘time travel,’ and everything in between.
 The searches bore no fruit.

 There would be no dream this afternoon.

 Whatever I experienced wasn’t a natural phenomenon.
 For lack of a better description, a broadcast signal appeared inside my head.
-It was like watching a video quality TV signal with my eyes closed.
-The message was a warning, recorded especially for me.
-The first images and sound I remember involved static, the kind one might see while turning an antenna knob in effort to fine-tune a UHF channel.
+It was like watching a video quality T.V. signal with my eyes closed.
+I remember the first images and sounds involved static, the kind one might see while turning an antenna knob to fine-tune a UHF channel.

-The image of an older man appeared against a white backdrop, replacing the static.
+The static faded into the image of an older man appearing against a white backdrop.
 He was clearly Irish with his facial features and graying red hair.
-He worse a white dress shirt with the name ‘MacKenzie’ emblazoned over the left breast pocket.
+He wore a white polo shirt with the name ‘MacKenzie’ emblazoned over the left breast pocket.

-He continued, “Hi Kevin, my name is Detective Connor MacKenzie.
-We don’t have much time, so I need you to listen to me, very carefully.
+“Hi, Kevin.
+My name is Detective Connor MacKenzie.
+We don’t have much time, so I need you to listen to me very carefully.
 This is going to be hard to accept, what I’m about to tell you.
-In the interest of your safety - and time - I need you to keep an open mind and do exactly as I tell you.
+I need you to try your best to keep an open mind and do exactly as I say.
 You’ll not understand all of it, what I am about to tell you.
-I only ask you to trust me.
-Rest assured that everything you don’t understand will be explained to you at a later point in time, so that all of what’s about to happen does make sense.
-My team and I, we are the ‘good guys’, and where there are good guys, there are also bad guys.
-Right now, those bad guys are coming for you.
+I’m asking you to trust me.
+Rest assured, everything you don’t understand will be explained to you later on, so it’ll all make sense, what’s about to happen.
+My team and I, we’re the ‘good guys,’ and where there are good guys, there are also ‘bad guys.’
+Right now, they’re coming for you, those bad guys.

-“You’ve stumbled upon an anomaly, specifically a quarter that doesn’t belong in your time of 2006.
+“You’ve stumbled upon an anomaly, a quarter that doesn’t belong in your time index of 2006.
 How it got there, we’re not exactly sure right now.
-But we’ve been working around the clock, so to speak, to fix this problem.
-We had hoped to recover it, the anomaly, without temporal contamination.
-That means we hoped its unique time stamp would remain unnoticed until we were able to recover it ourselves.
-As this wasn’t possible, you’ve consequently become involved in a delicate process that puts your life - and other aspects of it - in danger.
-When you wake up from this transmission - which you are receiving as a dream - there will be two agents entering your house.
-They will try to take you into custody.
-These agents, they are dangerous and not your friends.
+We’ve been working around the clock, so to speak, to fix this problem.
+We’d hoped to recover it, the anomaly, without temporal contamination.
+That means we’d hoped it’d go unnoticed, its unique time stamp, and stay unnoticed until we were able to recover it.
+Since this wasn’t possible, you’ve consequently become involved in a delicate process that puts your life, and other aspects of it, in danger.
+When you wake up from this transmission, which you are receiving as a dream, two agents will enter your house.
+They’ll try to take you into custody.
+These agents, they’re dangerous, and they’re not your friends.
 Nor are they there to help you, contrary to whatever they might say.
-They are part of a much bigger organization that is --”, he paused as if searching for the right words, “-- not very friendly.
-They have no qualms about making you disappear in their effort to recover the anomaly first.
-I am sending one of my best men to assist you.
-However, we have been unable to determine your exact recovery location.
-This is why you must allow them to capture you, those bad guys I spoke of.
-I need you to go ahead and cooperate with them, short of surrendering the anomaly.
-Tell them you’ve hidden it, the coin, someplace off your property and agree to take them to it.
+They’re part of a much bigger organization that’s…” He paused as if searching for the right words, “…not very friendly.
+They have no qualms about it, making you disappear in their effort to recover the anomaly first.
+I’m sending one of my best men to help you.
+However, we’ve been unable to determine your exact recovery location.
+This is why you must allow them to capture you, those bad guys.
+I need you to go ahead and cooperate with them short of surrendering it, the anomaly.
+Tell them you’ve hidden it, the coin, someplace off your property, and agree to take them to it.
 It doesn’t matter where you lead them.
-What’s important is they make contact with their superiors via whatever communications device they are using.
-This transmission will lead us to your location where my associate will make contact with you and contain the situation.
-His name is Ryan Capcoseve, FCA number 17914011.
-He will address you by the code name we’ve assigned you, ‘conundrum.’
-At that time, he’ll provide further instructions.
+What’s important is they make contact with their superiors via the communications device they’re using.
+It’ll lead us to your location, this transmission, where my associate will contact you and contain the situation.
+His name is Ryan Capesseo, FCA #17914011.
+He’ll address you by the code name we’ve assigned you, ‘Conundrum.’
+He’ll then provide further instructions.

-“I cannot stress the importance of what I’ve just told you and what I need you to do.
-Again, explanation regarding all the unknown variables is coming forthwith, after Ryan makes contact with you.
+“I can not stress enough the importance of it all, what I’ve just told you and what I need you to do.
+Again, an explanation regarding all the unknown variables is coming forthwith, after Ryan makes contact with you.
 Good luck, Conundrum.
 I’ll wake you now.
-There may be some slight discomfort.”
+There might be a little discomfort.”

 A buzzing sound originating in an echo chamber swallowed my entire consciousness.
-Slight discomfort?
-Electroshock therapy would be a slight discomfort.
-Whatever MacKenzie did involved a searing pain in the lower back of my head, as if someone took an ice pick and jammed it up in there.
-I shrieked back into consciousness, falling off the sofa.
+A little discomfort?
+Electroshock therapy would be a little discomfort.
+Whatever MacKenzie did, it involved a searing pain in the lower back of my head as if someone took an ice pick and jammed it up in there.
+I shrieked back into consciousness and fell off the sofa.

-True to MacKenzie’s message, one older man, and a younger woman both dressed in black suits entered my office.
+True to MacKenzie’s message, an older man and a younger woman dressed in black suits entered my office.
 They approximated a scene out of the ‘Men In Black’ movie, although these two weren’t Will Smith and Linda Fiorentino.
 And I wasn’t laughing.

-“Mr. Provance, I am Special Agent Buckley, this is Special Agent Waters,” he said, motioning to his partner.
+“Mr. Pearson, I’m Special Agent Jonas Buckley.
+This is Special Agent Samantha Waters.”
+He motioned toward his partner.
 “We’re with the United States Department of Homeland Security.
 I believe you have in your possession property that belongs to the United States government.
 A misprinted quarter, to be exact.”

-There was silence as Buckley waited for me to answer.
-“So you just walk into my house without knocking?”
+There was silence as Buckley waited for me to reply.
+I stood up.
+“So, you just walk into my house without knocking?”

 Buckley appeared taken aback.
-“I knocked several times, Mr. Provance.
+“I knocked several times, Mr. Pearson.
 You didn’t answer.
 We then heard you cry out.
 Fearing for your safety, we entered the residence.”

-Buckley stepped back, gesturing towards the front of the house.
-“Would you please accompany us to that location sir?
-It is a matter of national security we recover this item.”
+Buckley stepped back.
+He gestured toward the front of the house.
+“Would you please accompany us to that location, sir?
+It’s a matter of national security.”

 I gave Buckley a dumbfounded look.
 “A misprinted quarter is a matter of national security?”

-“Yes sir,” Buckley replied, cold.
+“Yes, sir,” Buckley replied matter-of-factly.
 “Would you please accompany us to its location?
 Your country would very much appreciate your cooperation.”

 “Do I have a choice?”

-Buckley planted his hand on his hip, which pushed back his suit jacket, casually revealing the Glock.
-“You always have a choice, Mr. Provance.
-I am confident you will make the correct one.”
+Buckley planted his hand on his hip.
+His suit jacket pushed back, casually revealing the Glock.
+“You always have a choice, Mr. Pearson.
+I’m confident you’ll make the correct one.”

 “In the best interest of your country,” Waters added.

-“Apparently,” I said, carefully standing up.
-Buckley stood to the side, gesturing me to pass.
+“Uh-huh,” I said doubtfully.
+Buckley stood to the side and gestured me to pass.

 “We have a car waiting,” Waters said.

-Of course you do.
-This is the George W. Bush administration; I’m sure the water boarding supplies in the trunk are standard equipment.
+Of course, you do.
+This is the George W. Bush administration; I’m sure the waterboarding supplies in the trunk are standard issue.

 Buckley led me to a gorgeous black Lexus parked in my driveway.
 Without haste, he sternly stashed me into the backseat, slammed the door shut, and climbed into the driver’s seat.
-“The location of the safe deposit box please, Mr. Provance”
+“The location of the safe deposit box, please, Mr. Pearson.”

-Detective MacKenzie’s suggestion from my ‘dream’ involved finding a way to somehow stall these two until they made contact with their superiors.
+Detective MacKenzie’s suggestion from my ‘dream’ involved finding a way to somehow stall these two until they contacted their superiors.
 With this in mind, I decided the truth would be my best hope.
-I would take Buckley and Waters to a real safe deposit box in my name, at a bank on the other side of town.
+I’d take Buckley and Waters to an actual safe deposit box in my name at a bank on the other side of town.
 I could think of no other way to buy time without looking like I was making a concerted effort to do so.